Lettuce

 Salanova, the industry standard one-cut type, excels under a wide range of conditions and cultural settings.

-One-cut is an industry term for a type of full-size head lettuce, some of which are best grown for a single harvest and others in a cut-and-come-again fashion.
+One-cut is an industry term for a type of head lettuce, some of which are best grown for a single harvest and others in a cut-and-come-again fashion.
 These are recently developed lettuces that go by several trade names, including Eazyleaf, Multileaf, Multi-Cut, and our hands-down favorite, Salanova®.
 In our yearly trials, however, we have identified several additional, recently developed one-cut types for production on their own or to pair with Salanova.

 Selecting Lettuce Varieties by Seasonal Slot & Cultural Method